- Northern Ireland

 Applicants may refer to the project in personal statements and interviews.

-Learners may have completed the project as part of their GCSE programme or as an enhancement of their Level 3 programme.
+Students may have completed the project as part of their GCSE programme or as an enhancement of their Level 3 programme.

 Some centres use the Higher Project as part of a gifted and talented programme at GCSE level to push able students beyond the requirements of their mainstream subjects and deepen their knowledge in a particular field.